mlcommons/ck/docs/mlperf-education-workgroup.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-mlperf-edu-wg.png)

-As a starting point, we use the open-source and technology-neutral [MLCommons CM toolkit](https://github.com/mlcommons/ck/tree/master/cm) developed by this workgroup to modularize, crowd-benchmark and optimize diverse ML Systems across continuously changing software and hardware.
+As a starting point, we use the open-source and technology-neutral [MLCommons CM toolkit](https://github.com/mlcommons/ck/tree/master/cm) developed by this workgroup to modularize, crowd-benchmark and optimize diverse ML Systems across continuously changing software, hardware and data.

-CM is the next generation of the [MLCommons CK workflow automation framework prototype v2.6.1](https://github.com/mlcommons/ck) that was originally developed by [Grigori Fursin](https://www.linkedin.com/in/grigorifursin) to make it easier to [reproduce research papers and validate them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
+CM is the next generation of the [MLCommons CK workflow automation framework](https://arxiv.org/pdf/2011.01149.pdf) that was originally developed to make it easier to [reproduce research papers and validate them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
-After CK was successfully used by [multiple organizations]( https://cKnowledge.org/partners.html ) including Qualcomm, HPE, Dell, Lenovo, dividiti, Krai, the cTuning foundation and OctoML to modularize MLPerf benchmarks and automate their submissions, Grigori donated the CK framework and [all MLPerf automation workflows](https://github.com/mlcommons/ck/tree/master/docs/mlperf-automation) to MLCommons to redesign, simplify and extend this technology as a community effort within this workgroup.
+After CK was successfully used by [multiple organizations]( https://cKnowledge.org/partners.html ) including Qualcomm, HPE, Dell, Lenovo, dividiti, Krai, the cTuning foundation and OctoML to modularize MLPerf benchmarks and automate their submissions, the author donated the [CK framework and all MLPerf automation workflows](https://github.com/mlcommons/ck/tree/master/docs/mlperf-automation) to MLCommons to redesign, simplify and extend this technology as a community effort within this workgroup.
 For example, it was then used and extended by [Arjun Suresh](https://www.linkedin.com/in/arjunsuresh) and several other engineers to automate the record-breaking MLPerf inference benchmark submission for Qualcomm AI 100 devices.